xmlking/spectacular/DEVELOPERS.md

 turbo run web#dev -- --open
 ```

-Our packages are linked together using [PNPM's workspace](https://pnpm.io/workspaces) feature.
+Our packages are linked together using [BUN's workspace](https://bun.sh/docs/install/workspaces) feature.
 Next.js and Vite automatically detect changes in the dependencies and rebuild everything, so the changes will be reflected in the examples and the dashboard.

 ## Edit Documentation